City Tour “Hotel Cabo De Hornos”

 Sheepherder Monument

-You will get the best panoramic view of the city from this place: Cerro de la Cruz Viewpoint.
-From here you will be able to appreciate the beautiful colored roofs of our houses, the Strait of Magellan, Tierra del Fuego Island and, weather permitting, Mount Sarmiento, which borders the Darwin Mountain Range and Argentina.
+For the ultimate panoramic view of our city, look no further than the Cerro de la Cruz viewpoint.
+You will be treated to a breathtaking spectacle, with the vibrant hues of our rooftops, the Strait of Magellan, Tierra del Fuego Island and, weather permitting, Mount Sarmiento, which delineates the border between the Darwin Mountain Range and

 Salesian Museum

-The development of colonization in Patagonia, both in Chile and Argentina, was greatly influenced by the contribution of the Salesian Congregation, especially in the areas of education and agriculture.
+The colonization of Patagonia, spanning both Chile and Argentina, owes much of its development to the invaluable contributions of the Salesian Congregation, particularly in the realms of education and agriculture.

 Nao Victoria Museum